 Tara Deal is the author of Palms Are Not Trees After All (winner of the 2007 Clay Reynolds Novella Prize from Texas Review Press) and Wander Luster (poetry chapbook, Finishing Line Press).
 Her work has also appeared in Alimentum, Beecher’s, The Common, failbetter, Sugar House Review, Tampa Review Online, and West Branch, among others.
 And her shortest story can be found in Hint Fiction (Norton).
 She lives in New York City.

 POETRY (SELECTED BY NATALIE DIAZ): Sarah bates, “But beetles”

 Sarah Bates studies poetry in the MFA program at Northern Michigan University, where she is also an associate editor for the literary journal Passages North.
 Her work has appeared in or is forthcoming from Josephine Quarterly, The Normal School, First Class Lit, Pacifica, and Dirty Chai.

+Award submissions will open December 1 and are due by February 1, 2017.
+Judges will be announced closer to the date.
 Please send your submissions via Submittable.
 The submission fee is $10, and includes a one-year subscription to Washington Square Review.
-The winners receive $500.
-Submissions are due by February 1, 2016.
+Each winner receives $500.

 Please submit one short story, up to 20 pages in length.
 Multiple entries require separate reading fees.
 The winner receives $500 and publication in a forthcoming issue of Washington Square.